Adam Chicksen: Bradford City

 Chicksen signed for League One club Bradford City on 19 June 2017 on a two-year contract.
 Upon joining the club, he was given a number three shirt.

 Chicksen made his Bradford City debut, starting the match, but came off as a 23rd-minute substitute after suffering an injury during the match, in a 2–1 win against Blackpool in the opening game of the season.
 As a result, he was sidelined for six weeks.
-It wasn't until on 2 September 2017 when Chicksen made his return to the starting line-up, playing the whole game, in a 3–1 against Bristol Rovers.
+On 2 September 2017 Chicksen returned to the starting line-up, playing the whole of a 3–1 against Bristol Rovers.
 However, his return was short–lived when he was sent–off for a second bookable offence, in a 3–1 against Peterborough United on 9 September 2017, resulting a one match suspension.
 He returned to the starting line-up from suspension, starting the whole game and kept a clean sheet, in a 1–0 win against Rotherham United on 16 September 2017.
 Chicksen kept another clean sheet, in a follow–up match, in a 1–0 win against Northampton Town.
 He started three more matches for the side before suffering a thigh injury that kept him out for three months.
-It wasn't until on 27 January 2018 when Chicksen returned to the starting line-up, playing the whole game, in a 4–0 loss against AFC Wimbledon.
-He appeared the next four matches since returning to the first team before losing his first team place for the rest of the season.
+On 27 January 2018 Chicksen played the whole of a 4–0 defeat against AFC Wimbledon.
+He appeared in the next four matches since returning to the first team before losing his first team place for the rest of the season.
 In his first season at Bradford City, he went on to make eighteen appearances in all competitions.